Who Needs One?

 Persons who wish to make an alteration to a stream, river, lake or wetland must first obtain a water quality permit.
 Physical alterations to properties of waters of the state requires an Aquatic Resource Alteration Permit (ARAP) or a §401 Water Quality Certification (§401 certification).
-Examples of stream alterations that require a permit from the Tennessee Division of Water Pollution Control (division) include:
+Examples of stream alterations that require a permit from the Tennessee Division of Water Resources (division) include:

 » Dredging, excavation, channel widening, or straightening